davatorium/rofi/doc/rofi.1.markdown

 passing a file as argument if specified in the desktop file.

-The DRUN mode tries to follows the [XDG Desktop Entry Specification](https://freedesktop.org/wiki/Specifications/desktop-entry-spec/) and should be compatible with applications using this standard.
-Some application create invalid desktop files, **rofi** will discard these entries.
+The DRUN mode tries to follow the [XDG Desktop Entry Specification](https://freedesktop.org/wiki/Specifications/desktop-entry-spec/) and should be compatible with applications using this standard.
+Some applications create invalid desktop files, **rofi** will discard these entries.
-See de debugging section how to get more information from the DRUN mode, this will print why desktop files are discarded.
+See the debugging section for more info on DRUN mode, this will print why desktop files are discarded.

 There are two advanced options to tweak the behaviour: